Unidirectional lasing in nonlinear Taiji micro-ring resonators: Backscattering-free resonators

 \subsection{Ring resonator}

 We begin by studying the solutions to Eq.~\eqref{eq:MotionEqsModes} in the simplest backscattering-free ring resonator case (i.e. $t=1$, $\beta_{\pm,\mp}=0$).
-Fig.~\ref{fig:RingLasingStability} shows the steady-state intensities $|\tilde{a}^{0}_{\pm}|^2$ of both modes (panels (a) and (b)) together with the imaginary parts of the eigenvalues of the fluctuation dynamics matrix~\eqref{eq:MotionEqsModes} (panels (c) and (d)) for growing values of the pump rate from $P_{0}=0$ to $P_{0}=4\gamma_{\rm T}$ in the $g=1$ (panels (a) and (c)) and $g=2$ (panels (b) and (d)) cases.
+Fig.~\ref{fig:RingLasingStability} shows the steady-state intensities $|\tilde{a}^{0}_{\pm}|^2$ of both modes (panels (a) and (b)) together with the real parts of the eigenvalues of the fluctuation dynamics matrix~\eqref{eq:MotionEqsModes} (panels (c) and (d)) for growing values of the pump rate from $P_{0}=0$ to $P_{0}=4\gamma_{\rm T}$ in the $g=1$ (panels (a) and (c)) and $g=2$ (panels (b) and (d)) cases.
 In both situations, below the lasing threshold $P_{0}<\gamma_{\rm T}$ the intensity $|\tilde{a}^{(0)}_{\pm}|^2$ of both modes is zero and the four eigenvalues

-feature the same negative imaginary part.
+feature the same negative real part.
 Since gain saturates with $\tilde{a}^{(0)}_{\pm}$, in this regime the only possible stable solution is that no coherent light is present.
 Above the lasing threshold $P_{0}>\gamma_{\rm T}$ the eigenvalues change to

 The $g=1$ case presents a particular behaviour as it is the only situation in which the system shows effective gain in both directions and features a threefold degenerate Goldstone mode with $\lambda_{1,2,3}=0$.
 This is due to the phase freedom of each direction and the CW $\leftrightarrow$ CCW symmetry which is present in this case only.
 Beyond the bifurcation point both intensities depart linearly with randomly-chosen values satisfying $(|\tilde{a}^{(0)}_{+}|^2+|\tilde{a}^{(0)}_{-}|^2)/n_{\rm S}=P_{0}/\gamma_{\rm T}-1$.